groloch/llm-finetuning-labs/README.md

 Each chapter is made of one example notebook, with implementation and explanation of a fine-tuning method, and one do-it-yourself notebook so that you can implement the method by yourself.
 Some chapters even include some insightful documents !

+Every the notebook is meant to be usable in a free colab environment.

 To begin, take a look at the [introduction](chapters/1.%20Introduction/finetuning_introduction.ipynb) !

 ## Chapters